-Vermont Electricity Transmission - Regulated by the Federal Energy Regulatory Commission (FERC) in the U.S.
+(3) Vermont Electricity Transmission - Regulated by the Federal Energy Regulatory Commission (FERC) in the United States

-- Vermont Transco LLC (Transco), which is 71.5% indirectly owned by GMLP, owns transmission assets in Vermont. - Transco operates under a COS framework regulated by the FERC, which allows Transco to recover all prudently incurred operating costs. - Transco is not exposed to any volume or commodity risk. - In October 2014, the FERC issued its order in response to a complaint regarding the base ROE that New England electricity transmission owners are allowed to earn.
-The FERC reduced the base ROE to 10.57% effective October 16, 2014, down from the previous 11.14%.
-Although the lower ROE has reduced the revenues Transco collects through the ISO-NE Open Access Transmission Tariff, Transco's total revenue requirement will not be affected, as the reduction will instead be collected from Vermont utilities.
-However, this will place some rate pressure on the Vermont utilities and their customers, as they will have to contribute a larger portion of the 11.8% weighted-average return allowed for Transco's membership units.
+- Transco, which is 71.5% indirectly owned by GMLP, owns transmission assets in Vermont. - Transco operates under a COS framework regulated by the FERC, which allows Transco to recover all prudently incurred operating costs. - Transco is not exposed to any volume or commodity risk. - There have been complaints filed to the FERC regarding the New England Transmission Owner's allowed ROE, which have led to a reduction in the base ROE.
+Three more complaints have subsequently been filed requesting further reductions to the allowed ROE.
+Although the lower ROEs will reduce the revenues collected by Transco through the ISO-New England

+Open Access Transmission Tariff, the shortfall will be collected through the 1991 Vermont Transmission Agreement (the 1991 Agreement) with regional electricity distribution companies in Vermont and will not have a negative impact on Transco's earnings and cash flows.
+Additionally, even though this will place more rate pressure on the Vermont distribution utilities and their customers as they will have to contribute a larger portion of the 11.8% weighted-average return allowed for Transco's membership units, DBRS does not anticipate changes to the 1991 Agreement.

-4. Pipelines - Regulated by the National Energy Board (NEB) in Canada and by the FERC
+(4) Pipelines - Regulated by the National Energy Board (NEB) in Canada and by the FERC